whiskeyromeo/CommunityQuestionAnswering/readme.md

 * [Processing Corpora with Python and the NLTK](http://www.freecode.com/articles/processing-corpora-with-python-and-the-natural-language-toolkit)
 * [Dan Jurafsky & Chris Manning: Natural Language Processing Youtube vids](https://www.youtube.com/playlist?list=PL6397E4B26D00A269)
 * [Word2Vec with TensorFlow](https://www.tensorflow.org/versions/r0.10/tutorials/word2vec/index.html)
+* (https://1drv.ms/u/s!As9baswMsUtLhDosDxQ2-NRkUQCA) This is a link to machine learning notes from Coursera.
+I've taken a lot of really simple notes with screenshots that might be helpful.
+Click on the machine learning section and scroll down to the sections named after algorithms.
+Ignore the first few sections which are photo copies of my handwritten notes unless you want a really basic introduction to the topic.
+* (http://stackoverflow.com/questions/28259301/how-to-convert-an-xml-file-to-nice-pandas-dataframe) Pandas is nice because of their DataFrame, which is an enhanced version of a matrix, it has     built in data analysis methods.
+The reason I add this is that I'm using it right now in a Kaggle tutorial.
+We are implementing machine learning on this DataFrame using sklearn.
+There are methods for splitting the data and cross validation as well.
+This is a link to how one might go from an XML similar to ours into a DataFrame.
+Yet, the problem of what to call the columns still remains, that is, what features will we use to feed into the algorithm.
 ####Former SemEval Projects
 * [SemanticZ SemEval Task 3 2016](http://m-mitchell.com/NAACL-2016/SemEval/pdf/SemEval123.pdf)
 * [Voltron: A Hybrid System For Answer Validation Based On Lexical And Distance Features](http://anthology.aclweb.org/S/S15/S15-2.pdf#page=284)